-A. Incumbents in the class series of Water Resources Specialist who obtain and possess Professional Engineer (PE) license or a Professional Geologist (PG) license issued by the State of California will receive a 2.5% pay differential.
+A. Incumbents in the class series of Engineer, Engineering Geologist and Water Resources Specialist (excluding Senior Engineer) who obtain and possess Professional Engineer (PE) license or a Professional Geologist (PG) license issued by the State of California will receive a 2.5% pay differential.